origr1/Wikimedia-Attribution-Hunter/README.md

-# Image Attribution Finder
+# Wikimedia Attribution Hunter

-This script helps automate the process of finding attribution information for images from the Wikimedia Commons and other sources by searching Google Images using URLs from a CSV file.
+This script helps automate the process of finding attribution information for images from the Wikimedia Commons by searching Google Images using URLs from a CSV file.
 The tool can either update missing attributions in an existing CSV file or generate a new CSV file with the fetched attributions.

 ## Features
 - Process image URLs from a CSV file.